Perform essential Apache Cassandra operations

 Monitor a Cassandra cluster using JMX

 You can use Java Management Extensions to monitor and manage performance in a Cassandra cluster.
-For details, see Monitoring a Cassandra cluster documentation.
+For details, see the Monitoring a Cassandra cluster documentation.

 Upgrade your Cassandra version